docsforadobe/after-effects-expression-reference/docs/examples.md

 ---

-## Get this project’s AEP name (AE 15.1+ only)
+## Get this project's AEP name (AE 15.1+ only)

-While there is no method to directly access your AEP’s name, you CAN get the full path to the AEP.
+While there is no method to directly access your AEP's name, you CAN get the full path to the AEP.

 With some string manipulation, you can derive the aep name from this: